WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/Topics/SOCC02 - Linux.md

 2. `top`
 	1. Shows *live* processes

-### Networking
+### Networking and file management
 1. `ip a`
 	1. New version of `ifconfig`, shows network interface configuration and various stats
 		1. If it's not installed, you can install the `iproute2` package from apt
 	2. `ifconfig` is no longer installed by default on newer versions of Linux, so you should get used to running `ip a`
 		1. However, if necessary, you can install `net-tools` (`sudo apt install net-tools`) to get it back

-[[Tool Deep-Dives/Nmap\|Nmap]]

-</div></div>

-## Linux
-3. Networking stuff
-	3. NMAP and checking remote ports
-		1. Run as `su`
-		2. Port/State/Service
-			1. Port
-				1. The port is the thing
-			2. State
-				1. Open
-					1. The port is verifiably open
-				2. Closed
+2. `netstat`
-					1. The port is verifiably closed
-				3. Open|filtered
-					1. The port may be open
+	1. Displays active network connections
+		1. `a` - all listening and non-listening (e.g. established) connections
+			1. Listening sockets are waiting for a connection
+			2. Established sockets have an active connection
+		2. `t` - TCP connections
+		3. `u` - UDP connections
-			3. Service
+3. `lsof`
-		3. Q from audience: How often do you scan for UDP?
-			1. A: NMAP sends specific information to UDP ports (vs. blank packets) to initiate a conversation, based on the appropriate protocol
-				1. e.g., port 53 will be a DNS request, 161 will be an SNMP request, etc.
-	4. `netstat`
-	5. List open files `lsof`
+	1. List open files
-		1. `lsof -i -P`
+	2. `lsof -i -P`
 		1. Shows all open files and their connected shit
 		2. pipe, backpipe, what port it's listening to, etc.

-4. **Show and evade Linux history**
+[[Tool Deep-Dives/Nmap\|Nmap]]

+### Linux Terminal History
 1. `history`
-		1. Shows complete bash command history
+	1. Shows a complete history of Bash commands
-	2. add a space before the command
+	2. Relatively easy to evade, add a space before the command
 		1. `~$ ps aux`
 			2. Will appear in the history
 		2. `~$  ps aux`
 			1. Will NOT appear in the history

-5. Files and file management
-	1. `cd /proc`
-		1. `/proc` is a virtual file system that contains information about processes and etc.
-6. `strings`
+</div></div>

 ### Lab: [[BHIS Antisyphon and Webinars/BlackHills SOC Core/Labs/BHIS-SOCC-lab-LinuxCLI\|Linux]]